Spec-Driven ADK Agent Development with Antigravity and Spec-kit

 Antigravity Files

 • .agents/skills/repo-research/SKILL.md — A skill that teaches Antigravity how to analyze a repository incrementally and produce a structured project context document.
 It uses a 4-phase approach: surface scan (directory tree only), config and metadata files, entry points and data models, then targeted deep dives — each phase stops and writes findings before proceeding to the next.
-Like the ADK skill, it is inactive until you add YAML frontmatter later.
+It is also inactive until you add YAML frontmatter later.
 Once activated, invoke it to generate .agents/rules/project-context.md — a comprehensive onboarding document covering architecture, runtime dependencies, API surface, and domain glossary.

 Spec-Driven Development: from Antigravity's built-in planning to structured SDD